Anal sex may be an acquired taste, but if done right, it can be a potentially amazing addition to anyone’s sex life.

 If you’re a healthy chap, eating a high fiber diet along with some planning could be all you need to keep your backdoor as tidy as possible.

-While it might seem counterintuitive, you're actually your cleanest after a bowel movement ( That's a poop, for the non-doctors in the audience ).
-Especially when you're including the right amount of fibers in your diet.
+While it might seem counterintuitive, you’re actually your cleanest after a bowel movement.
+Especially when you’re including the right amount of fibers in your diet.

 Therefore, knowing that it takes about 8 to 14 hours for food to go from your mouth to the toilet, paying attention to when you eat could help you to prepare for your big night.
 Something that can be especially useful for those who want to make anal sex a frequent thing.

 Once the deed is done, clean yourself in the shower or with a bidet and test the waters with a toy or a finger to make sure everything is A-OK.

 For those living outside of Europe, middle-east, and Japan, its also possible to easily install a bidet attachment to almost any toilet.

 Just never use soap inside of your anus unless you’re ready for some serious irritations.

 Of course, you can’t always plan hours ahead.
 And sometimes you just really want to present your best self, inside and out.

 This is when douching could be a good idea.
 Even if it’s just a way of boosting your butt confidence pre-intercourse.